natthasath/demo-python-httpx/README.md

 # demo-python-httpx
-HTTPX is a fully featured HTTP client for Python 3, which provides sync and async APIs, and support for both HTTP/1.1 and HTTP/2.
+HTTPX is a modern, high-performance HTTP client for Python, with support for sync and async APIs, connection pooling, and features such as request streaming and response streaming.
+It's built on top of httptools and works with popular async frameworks like asyncio and trio.